Qin87/magnet/readme.md

 Pass the above hyper-parameters to `main.py`.
 For example:

 ```
-python main.py --dataset Cora --data_path dataset/ --imb_ratio 100 --net GCN --gdc ppr
+python main.py --dataset Cora  --net GCN  --layer=3 --IsDirectedData --Direct_dataset='cora_ml/'  --undirect_dataset="Cora"
 ```

 ## License
 MIT License

 ## Contact
-Feel free to email (liwzh63 [AT] mail2.sysu.edu.cn) for any questions about this work.
+Feel free to email (qj2004 [AT] hw.ac.uk) for any questions about this work.

 ## Acknowledgements

-The code is implemented based on [GraphENS](https://github.com/JoonHyung-Park/GraphENS) and [ReNode](https://github.com/victorchen96/ReNode).
+The code is implemented based on [GraphSHA](https://github.com/wenzhilics/GraphSHA), [DiGCN](https://github.com/flyingtango/DiGCN) and [MagNet](https://github.com/matthew-hirn/magnet).

 ## Citation

-If you find this work is helpful to your research, please consider citing our paper:
+If you find this work is helpful to your research, please consider citing our paper:???

 ```
-@article{li2023graphsha,
-  title={GraphSHA: Synthesizing Harder Samples for Class-Imbalanced Node Classification},
-  author={Wen-Zhi Li and Chang-Dong Wang and Hui Xiong and Jian-Huang Lai},
-  journal={arXiv preprint arXiv:2306.09612},
-  year={2023}
-}

 ```